-SMART GROWTH PLANNING and an expanded focus on how people use mixed-use hospitality zones at various times of day for different purposes requires both foresight and infrastructure.
+SMART GROWTH PLANNING for the nightlife culture requires foresight and infrastructure with an expanded focus on how people use a mixed-use hospitality zone at different times of day and for different purposes.

 RESIDENTS EXPECT a high quality of life, even in active hospitality zones.
 This requires clear community standards and management of sound, litter and waste.
 Updated policies, consistent enforcement and facilitated conflict resolution systems are essential.